-Sub-Processes may or may not have the same Process Entity as their Parent process.
-Thus, to access the parents case's information you must consider the context of both processes to evaluate how to navigate the data model.
+Depending on the Sub-Processes it may not have the same Process Entity as their Parent process.
+Thus, to access the parents case's information consider the context of both processes to evaluate how to navigate the data model.

 Reusable Sub-Processes may or may not have the same Process Entity as the Parent process.

 •If the Sub-Process has the SAME Process Entity as the Parent process, the information of the Parent process will be available in the exact same XPath.
 The data navigation will not change form one process to the other.

 •If they do NOT have the same Process Entity: